apollographql/apollo/docs/source/tutorial/production.md

 > npx is a tool bundled with npm for easily running packages that are not installed globally.

 This command publishes your schema to the Apollo registry.
 Once your schema is uploaded, you should be able to see your schema in the [Apollo Engine](https://engine.apollographql.com/) explorer.
-In future steps, we will pull down our schema from Engine in order to power the Apollo VSCode extension.
+In future steps, we will pull down our schema from Engine in order to power the Apollo VS Code extension.

 For subsequent publishes, we may first want to check for any breaking changes in our new schema against the old version.
 In a terminal window, run: